ytthuan/LeoSQLServerRServices/PredictiveMaintanenceModelingGuide/README.md

 In this template, we demonstrate how to develop a Predictive Maintenance solution with SQL Server 2016 R Services where the process is aligned with the existing R Notebook published in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Notebook/Predictive-Maintenance-Modelling-Guide-R-Notebook-1) but works with a larger dataset.

 ##In this template:
-* There are 5 data sources namely: telemetry, errors, maintanence, machines, failures
+* There are 5 data sources namely: telemetry, errors, maintenance, machines, failures

 * Data ingestion, feature engineering and data preparation is done using SQL code